Chief Keef: Legal issues

 In January 2017, Chief Keef was arrested for allegedly beating up and robbing a producer by the name of Ramsay Tha Great.
 He claimed that Chief Keef stole his Rolex watch and pointed firearms at him.
 These charges were dropped for lack of evidence.
+In April 2017, Chief Keef was arrested in Miami Beach, Florida after witnesses said that a passenger jumped out of Keef's car before allegedly handing someone a bag containing a "green leafy substance," causing police to pull Keef over and search his vehicle, where they would find a cup of sizzurp, leading to him being charged with a DUI.
 Chief Keef was arrested in South Dakota for smoking cannabis and possession of drug paraphernalia in June 2017, and was released on bond the next day.
 In April 2019 he pleaded no contest and was given a suspended sentence.